-Realignment and Restructuring of ServicesThe Self Determination program is changing as a result of a series of system reforms related to both the recent realignment in State government and the approval of New Jersey’s Comprehensive Medicaid Waiver.
-For more information please refer to the Self Determination Frequently Asked Questions (FAQ) document or visit the Fact Sheet page.
+The Self Determination Program is changing as a result of a series of system reforms related to both the recent realignment in State government and the approval of New Jersey’s Comprehensive Medicaid Waiver.
+For more information please see Frequently Asked Questions (FAQs): Changes to the Self Determination Program.